amsb/react-evoke/README.md

 }
 ```

 Action handlers update the state of the store with the `store.update` method.
-The update method takes a *function of the current state* as its argument. **The current state will be passed as an [Immer](https://github.com/mweststrate/immer) draft state which can be directly mutated.** Immer will process these mutations to produce an immutable update to the React component state managed by `Store`.
+The update method takes a *function of the current state* as its argument. **The current state will be passed as an Immer draft state which can be directly mutated.** Immer will process these mutations to produce an immutable update to the React component state managed by `Store`.
 It does not need to return anything.

-Alternatively, the `store.update` method takes a second `replace` argument which can be set to `true` to use React's conventional state updating semantics.
+Alternatively, the `store.update` method takes a second argument, `replace`, which can be set to `true` to use React's conventional state updating semantics.
 In this mode, the updater method receives current state as its argument and returns the next state: `(prevState) => nextState`.
 The **updater function must NOT mutate `prevState`**, but instead must return a new state object (that structurally shares previous state objects where possible).

 The action handler can make asynchronous calls like fetching data from a remote server, update the state as many times as desired, or dispatch other actions.